wwarthen/RomWBW/Source/Doc/Architecture.md

 A non-zero result indicates an error.

 Syschk errors may be reported to the console.
-Whether this occurs depends on the value of the diagnosis level equate CB_DIAGLVL.
+Whether this occurs depends on the value of the diagnosis level equate DIAGLVL.
 By default syschk errors are not reported to the console.

 If the diagnosis level is set to display the diagnosis information, then